apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 For that reason, the only recommended way of configuring the authentication in PactFlow without relying on Google or GitHub is using SAML (either SaaS or On-Premise).

 **Using SAML, we can implement SSO in our PactFlow instance using our own IdP**.
 This is a huge advantage (or we might even say _"a requirement"_) for any enterprise environment.
-Not only because PactFlow requires it, but also because you don’t want to force your users to remember multiple user/password combinations.
+Not only because PactFlow requires it, but also because you don't want to force your users to remember multiple user/password combinations.

 ## Where can you apply it?